James Kim: Career

-Snowbound
+Disappearance and search

-After spending the 2006 Thanksgiving holiday in Seattle, Washington, the Kim family (James, Kati, and their two daughters, 4-year old Penelope and 7-month old Sabine) set out for their home in San Francisco.
+After spending the 2006 Thanksgiving holiday in Seattle, the Kim family (James, Kati, and their two daughters, four-year old Penelope and seven-month old Sabine) set out for their home in San Francisco.
 On Saturday, November 25, 2006, having left Portland, Oregon, on their way to Tu Tu' Tun Lodge, a resort located near Gold Beach, Oregon, they apparently missed a turnoff from Interstate 5 to Oregon Route 42, a main route to the Oregon Coast.
 Instead of returning to the exit, they consulted a highway map and picked a secondary route along Bear Camp Road that skirted the Wild Rogue Wilderness, a remote area of southwestern Oregon.

 After encountering heavy snow at high elevation on Bear Camp Road, the Kims backtracked and ventured onto BLM Road 34-8-36 (North Fork Galice Creek Road), a paved logging road supervised by the Bureau of Land Management (BLM) thinking that could be an option.
 A road gate intended to prevent such mistakes was open despite BLM rules requiring that it be closed.
 Media outlets reported that vandals had cut a lock on it, but a subsequent investigation showed that BLM employees had left it open to avoid trapping local hunters and others who might have ventured past it.

-After 23 miles of slow travel along BLM Road 34-8-36, the Kims stopped at about 1:00 am on November 26 because of fatigue and bad weather.
+After 23 miles of slow travel along BLM Road 34-8-36, the Kims stopped at about 1:00 a.m. on November 26 because of fatigue and bad weather.
 As more snow fell around their immobilized Saab 9-2X station wagon, they kept warm by running the engine.
 When it ran out of fuel, they made a campfire of dried wood and magazines.
 Later, they burned the car's tires to signal rescuers.
 Search efforts began shortly after November 30, when Kim's coworkers filed a missing persons report with the San Francisco Police Department.
 After investigators learned that the Kims used their credit card at a local restaurant, search and rescue teams, including local and state police, more than 80 civilian volunteers, the Oregon Army National Guard and several helicopters hired by Spencer spent several days looking for them along area highways and roads, to no avail.

 On December 2, Kim left his family to look for help, wearing tennis shoes, a jacket, and light clothing.
-He believed the nearest town (Galice) was located four miles away after studying a map with Kati.
-He promised her he would turn back the same day if he failed to find anyone, but he did not return.
+He believed that the nearest town (Galice) was located four miles away after studying a map with Kati.
+Kim promised her he would turn back the same day if he failed to find anyone, but Kim did not return.
 He backtracked about 11 miles down BLM Road 34-8-36 before leaving the roadway and electing to follow a ravine northeast down the mountain.